Published date: 31 August 2020

 I’m receiving services in an aged care home

 Yes, you can.
-There is a new emergency leave provision that has been introduced with recent legislation changes.
-This means that permanent aged care residents can now take temporary leave from an aged care home during a situation declared an emergency by the Australian Government.
+Permanent aged care residents can now take temporary leave from an aged care home during a situation declared an emergency by the Australian Government.
 This could include disasters (natural or otherwise), pandemics or epidemics.

 For more information on this, read our new Emergency Leave factsheet for residents.